-General product safety rules are regulated in the Czech Republic by Act No. 102/2001 on General Product Safety ("GPS Act"), which came into effect on 1 July 2001.
-The GPS Act effectively incorporated into Czech legislation the substance of regulations contained in the EU General Product Safety Directive 2001/95/EC (GPSD), which is currently being revised by the European Commission.
-A proposal for a directly applicable Regulation on general product safety, which would repeal the current GPSD, was introduced on 30 June 2021.
+General product safety rules are regulated in the Czech Republic by Act No. 102/2001 Coll., on General Product Safety ("GPS Act"), which came into effect on 1 July 2001.
+The GPS Act effectively incorporated into Czech legislation the substance of regulations contained in the EU General Product Safety Directive 2001/95/EC ("General Product Safety Directive").